The Engineering Institute

 Resume-building

-Connections with Institute sponsor companies and local employers (GS Precision, Global Foundaries, Norwich Solar, NASA)
+Connections with partner organizations, companies and local employers (GS Precision, Global Foundaries, Norwich Solar, NASA, and more)

 High School Credit Recommendations